 Now, I’m teaching courses for students wishing to take TOEIC and EIKEN, and I plan to get them the scores that they need.
 Once you have the evidence that your students are benefiting from your teaching, you can’t deny that you are making a difference.

-What are your go-to activities or “back pocket” lesson plans that you always have at-the ready?
+What are your go-to activities or “back pocket” lesson plans that you always have

-I keep adventure board-game and card-game templates on my work computer; I often use them for in-class activities to ease the students into the lesson and to have fun with each other in English.
+I keep board-game and card-game templates on my work computer; I often use them for in-class activities to ease the students into the lesson and to have fun with each other in English.
 I throw in different kinds of rules and content to help students practice speaking with specific tenses and aspects.

 I enjoy pelmanism card-games, such as matching synonyms, or a pair of images showing the same activity.
 These help me to start the lesson or to fill time or review previous things that we studied.